 Pet Cremation is an aftercare option where the body is incinerated in a crematory furnace.
-The result is ash and small fragments of bones.
 Cremation for pets is typically arranged through your vet’s office, as they often have professional connections to pet crematories and experience in making the arrangements for such an event.
 Some pet owners choose to arrange their pet cremation directly with a local pet crematorium or a pet pickup service.

-Most pet crematoriums offer communal cremation whereby pet ashes are not returned to the pet owner, however many pet owners opt for private cremation.
-With private cremation, the ashes from your pet are returned to you.
-Furthermore, some pet crematoriums offer witness cremations that allows you to be present for the cremation.
+Most pet crematoriums offer communal cremation whereby pet ashes are not returned to the pet owner, however many pet owners opt for a private cremation.
+With private pet cremation, the ashes from your pet are returned to you.
+Furthermore, some pet crematoriums offer witness cremations that allows you to be present for your pet’s cremation.
 It’s important to chose a reputable crematorium for a private cremation, as sometimes lower end/disreputable crematoriums will incinerate more than one pet together, or not return your pets ashes but instead will mix it up with another pet’s.
 If you’re present for the cremation, you have the ability to secure your peace of mind by being able to view the process to ensure it’s your pet and your pet alone being cremated.

-After the cremation is complete, the ashes are sent to the owner (or collected by the owner) in a plastic bag.
+After the cremation is complete, the pet ashes are collected and returned to the owner in a plastic bag, container or pet urn.
 There are numerous companies out there that specialize in providing decorative urns, tins, or boxes for pet remains – or they can be purchased usually from the crematorium.
 Keep in mind, these are an extra cost.
 Private pet cremation costs range from about $100 to $300 and costs are calculated by the size/weight of the pet at the time of its passing.